 Abstract

-Methanogenic archaea naturally produce methane, a potent greenhouse gas and energy source, and hold promise as possible metabolic engineering targets for producing liquid fuels.
-Methanococcus maripaludis is a hydrogenotrophic methanogen that is notable for its genetic tractability, fast growth rate, and ability to grow in anaerobic chemostats.
-To better understand its metabolism and predict metabolic engineering strategies, we have built iMR544, a metabolic reconstruction of M. maripaludis that accounts for 544 of its 1722 protein-coding genes.
-Constructed using likelihood based gap filling and heavily rooted in biochemical literature, iMR544 incorporates flavin-based electron bifurcation into central carbon metabolism to accurately portray energy conservation in hydrogenotrophic methanogenesis.
+Hydrogenotrophic methanogenesis occurs in multiple environments ranging from the rumen of organisms, marine environments to hot springs.
+Microbes that are responsible for this type of metabolism are from the phylum Euryarchaeota.
+In this work, we focus on a well-studied marine methanogen, Methanoccocus maripaludis.
+Until recently, it was unknown how this organism was able to gain enough energy for growth despite the lack of sufficient coupling sites.
+However, a recent report has elucidated an increasingly recognized form of energy conservation in strict anaerobes that is not based on chemiosmosis; electron bifurcation which solves the energy deficit question.
+To better understand its metabolism and and compare it with another group of methanogens which utilizes the traditional chemiosmotic mode of energy conversation, we have built iMR544.
+It is a metabolic reconstruction of M. maripaludis that accounts for 544 of its 1722 protein-coding genes.
+Constructed using likelihood based gap filling and heavily rooted in biochemical literature.
 Our reconstruction incorporates vital biosynthetic pathways, including methanogenic coenzymes and archaeal lipids, and corrects inaccurate generic pathways, including sulfur assimilation and electron carrier usage.
 For model simulation, we have added thermodynamic considerations in a novel approach that calculates overall free energy without rigorously assessing individual reaction reversibility.
-This distribution also includes a toolbox for examining and modifying our reconstruction, running model simulations, and investigating flux distributions.
+To address electron and the question of ferredoxin specificity, we have……This distribution also includes a toolbox for examining and modifying our reconstruction, running model simulations, and investigating flux distributions.
 Taken together, our reconstruction serves as a knowledgebase of M. maripaludis and provides a flexible platform to generate thermodynamically feasible strain design hypotheses.

 Introduction

 Methane plays a critical role in the global carbon cycle and as a greenhouse gas, is 21 times more potent than carbon dioxide (1) in absorbing and emitting energy.
-However, it can also be used as a “green” energy fuel source that burns relatively cleanly compared to conventional fuels such as coal (2).
-Furthermore, there is growing interest in biologically converting of methane to high energy density liquid fuels (3).
-The greatest biological contributor of methane gas is a specialized group of anaerobic microorganisms known as methanogenic Archaea or methanogens, which produce about 1 Gt of methane gas per year through their metabolic activity (4).
-Methanogens employ unusual metabolic pathways with biologically unique cofactors and enzymes to produce methane from 1-C or 2-C carbon sources (5, 6).
-Studying methanogenesis gives us a window through which we can better understand these organisms and learn ways to metabolically engineer them to enhance methane production or produce commodity chemicals.
+Despite that, it is a candidate bridge fuel (ref 1) as it burns comparatively cleaner than fossil fuels.
+(2).
+Advancing technology is enabling this gas to be converted to high energy density liquid fuels with a lower carbon footprint (3).
+Methane is the second most abundant greenhouse gas after carbon dioxide (ref) and is produced in the environment from biological (refs) and non-biological (refs) sources..
+Methanogens are the largest biological contributors of methane, producing about 1 Gt of methane gas per year (4).
+This group of microorganisms are from the domain Archaea and they grow on carbon dioxide or one or two carbon compounds (5, 6) using enzymes containing unique biological co-factors (Shima ref).